tim-dombrowski/sharpe-ratio-project/R Notebook/README.md

 ## R Packages

+Below is a list of R packages that will be used throughout this R Notebook.

 - The [fredr package](https://cran.r-project.org/package=fredr) is an R package that wraps the FRED API for easy importing of FRED data into R.